 How Medicaid Can Help Seniors Cover the Cost of Assisted Living

-Yes, in most states, Medicaid will pay for long-term services and supports in assisted living, including memory care (Alzheimer’s care units).
-For persons who meet the eligibility requirements, benefits may include personal care assistance, homemaker services, emergency response systems, and skilled nursing.
-Medicaid, however, will not pay for room and board.
+The simple answer is “yes”, in most states, Medicaid will pay for long-term services and supports in assisted living, including memory care (Alzheimer’s care units).
+For persons who meet the financial and functional eligibility requirements, long-term services and supports, such as personal care assistance, homemaker services, emergency response systems, and skilled nursing, may be available.
+While Medicaid will never pay for room and board, most states try to make this cost affordable for Medicaid beneficiaries.
+Learn more.

-Medicaid is a federal and state health care program, and the available programs, eligibility requirements, and benefits vary from state to state.
-This is because each state is permitted to operate its program within parameters set by the federal government.
-Within each state, there are multiple Medicaid programs with varying pathways towards eligibility.
-Therefore, whether or not Medicaid will pay for assisted living is not as straightforward as one might think.
+While Medicaid will pay for assisted living services and supports (not room and board), the answer to “Will Medicaid pay for assisted living” is more complicated than one might think.
+Medicaid is a federal and state health care program, and the available programs, eligibility requirements, and benefits vary from state-to-state.
+This is because each state is permitted to operate its Medicaid program within federally set parameters.
+Furthermore, within each state, there are multiple Medicaid programs with varying pathways towards eligibility.

-Most states offer Home and Community Based Services (HCBS) Medicaid Waivers in addition to their Medicaid State Plan / Regular Medicaid program.
-All states offer Medicaid-funded personal care assistance, but the avenue through which it is available varies.
-In some states, it is available solely via Regular Medicaid, in other states, it is available only through HCBS Medicaid Waivers, and yet in other states, it is available through both Regular Medicaid and HCBS Waiver(s).
+Most commonly, assisted living benefits are provided via Home and Community Based Services (HCBS) Medicaid Waivers, which limit the number of program participants.
+Personal care assistance however, may also be available via a state’s Medicaid State Plan / Regular Medicaid program.
+All states offer Medicaid-funded personal care assistance, but some states offer it only via Regular Medicaid, other states offer it only through HCBS Medicaid Waivers (which potentially could have a waitlist), and yet in other states, it is offerred through both Regular Medicaid and HCBS Waiver(s).
 Even so, not all states cover personal care services in assisted living residences.

 Regular State Medicaid

 Regular State Plan Medicaid is an entitlement program through which a variety of health care benefits mandated by the federal government are provided.
-For instance, all states are required to pay for nursing home care for all state residents who meet the eligibility requirements.
+For instance, all states are required to provide Medicaid-funded nursing home care for all state residents who meet the eligibility requirements.
 There are also optional benefits, such as State Plan personal care, which are left to the discretion of each state.
-Since Medicaid State Plan benefits are guaranteed to eligible persons, if a state offers personal care assistance, and one meets the eligibility criteria, they will receive services.
-There is never a waiting list for assistance.
+Since Medicaid State Plan benefits are guaranteed to eligible persons, if a state offers personal care services, and one meets the eligibility criteria, they will receive assistance without being placed on a waiting list.

 HCBS Medicaid Waivers